vindarel/lisp-journey/content/pythonVSlisp.md

 In *Common Lisp*: we (re)discover the joy of a compiled language.
-We compile our program to machine code, the binary embeds the run-time, the debugger, the web server, the JS dependencies, and we ship it.
+We compile our program to machine code, the binary embeds the run-time, the debugger, the web server, the static assets, and we ship it.
 We run it on the server and we can access it from the outside straight away.

 An SBCL image of a non-trivial web project will weight ± 20 to 30MB